The Significance of

 The relationship between planets and signs provides a key to understanding feelings.
-Planets are actors of the personality.
-Each planet signifies a particular type of action that is designed to fulfill specific needs.
+Planets are the actors of the personality; each planet signifies a category of self-consistent actions that are designed to fulfill specific needs associated with the sign that planet rules.
 Yet, how do we know which planet and which action is appropriate to a given situation?
-What is it that tells us when to act and with what degree of intensity?
+How do we know when to act and with what degree of intensity?
 Our answer is zodiacal signs.
 Each zodiacal sign can be correlated with a set of interrelated psychological needs and associated feelings.
 When needs are triggered by events, they are communicated via feelings to the appropriate planetary function, telling it what to do, when to do it, and how much of it should be done.
 Feelings, in short, provide a means for prioritizing needs.
 To take a simple example, Gemini correlates to the need for learning.
 If a person experiences interest in a particular topic, their curiosity activates the Mercury function of inquiry.
 Learning is the Gemini need, curiosity the feeling, and inquiry the Mercury action.

 Emotions versus Feelings